linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/17 Currency Crises East Asian Crisis.md

 financed by the government selling bonds in exchange for money from the central bank; that is, its fiscal

-deficits are financed)by domestic credit expansion.
+deficits are financed by domestic credit expansion.
 However, this increases the supply of money and puts

-downward pressure on the interest rate leading to capital out$ows and pressure for a devaluation of the
+downward pressure on the interest rate leading to capital outflows and pressure for a devaluation of the

 currency.
 As such, it is necessary for the central bank to defend the currency by using its foreign exchange

 reserves.
-At)a certain point, the reserves reach a critically low level and a speculative attack is made on the
+At a certain point, the reserves reach a critically low level and a speculative attack is made on the

 currency, forcing a devaluation.
 In the so-called 'first generation models of speculative currency attacks'

-there) is a fundamental inconsistency between the fiscal (and with it monetary) policy pursued by the
+there is a fundamental inconsistency between the fiscal (and with it monetary) policy pursued by the

-government and)the commitment to a fixed exchange rate, which is spotted by speculators and precipitates a
+government and the commitment to a fixed exchange rate, which is spotted by speculators and precipitates a

 speculative attack.

-!e assumptions of the Krugman (1979) model are: perfect competition in the economy; domestic and
+The assumptions of the Krugman (1979) model are: perfect competition in the economy; domestic and

 foreign goods are perfect substitutes; perfect capital mobility and uncovered interest parity (UIP) holds at all